BananaAcid/imapbox/README.md

 specific_folders| Backup into specific account subfolders.
 By default all accounts will be combined into one account folder.
 This can be overwritten with the shell argument `-f` or `--folders`. test_only       | Set to True and only a connection and folder retrieval test will be performed, adding the optional `folders` as parameter will also show the found folders.
 This can be overwritten with the shell argument `-t` or `--test`. server          | A specified cron string to start as a server, triggering with the specified cron string, see https://crontab.guru on how to define one.
-This can be overwritten with the shell argument `--server`
+This can be overwritten with the shell argument `--server` hooks           | Hooks to run whenever events happen, a multi-line list with one `event,"target"` entry per indented line, or a comma separated list on a single line, see [Hook based automation](#hook-based-automation)

 ### Other sections